nfc-rfid-reader-sdk/ufr-doc/README.md

 ### Prerequisites

 No special prerequisites, any Open office or similar would be fine.
-Documents are intentionally kept in .odt format for the purpose of user's convenince, like esaier handling of code snippets etc.
+Documents are intentionally kept in .odt format for the purpose of user's convenience, like easier handling of code snippets etc.

 ### Updates

 Each firmware, library or protocol changes are and will be documented.
 Please check them frequently.
-New document called "ufR API new (new style, work in progress)" is a roadpath to more tidy way of writing and is currently in progress.
+New document called "ufR API new (new style, work in progress)" is a road to more tidy way of writing and is currently in progress.
 It is maintained according to available time.

 ## License